EGAdams/rpi-rgb-led-matrix/tennis-game/packaged_code.md

     unsigned long sleep_start = GameTimer::gameMillis(); // Mark start time with game timer
     int selection;
     bool done = false;
-    print( "starting blinker from within RemoteInputWithTimer..." );
     _blinker->start();
-    print( "getting input from within RemoteInputWithTimer..." );
     if ( REMOTE_INPUT == 1 ) {  // 122224
-        /*// if the selection is never one of the valid remote inputs, then we will never exit the while loop! // 011925
-         * there is no timer here, the agent says.  in the future we will take out this comment and ask a new employee a question about this dillemma.  we will ask them to explain why this is a bad design because it locks up the system. meaning,  so how do we fix this?
-         * the timer that would allow us to break out of this while loop is not in the scope of this while loop! we need either to make a timer in here, or pass in a timer object to this function.  */
-         // TODO: add an outside timer that will break out of this while loop. while ( !done ) {
+        while ( !done ) {
             auto now = steady_clock::now();
             elapsedTimeMs = duration_cast< milliseconds >( now - startTime ).count();